-Florida State wide receiver Tamorrion Terry is coming off a redshirt season as a freshman and the coaching staff that recruited him is gone.
+Florida State wide receiver Tamorrion Terry is coming off a redshirt season as a freshman, and the coaching staff that recruited him is gone.

-Ultimately, there’s no way around the fact that it will be a young group for Florida State.
+Ultimately, there is no way around the fact that it will be a young group for Florida State.
 However, if what Terry has shown since Taggart took the job isn’t a mirage and if the incoming freshmen can contribute, the Seminoles have to feel good about the overall talent of their wide receivers entering 2018.